ray-project/kuberay/docs/guidance/prometheus-grafana.md

                       )
       # Time that Prometheus will wait and check if the alert continues to be active during each evaluation before firing the alert.
       # firing alerts may be due to false positives or noise if the setting value is too small.
-      # firing alerts may not be handled in time if the setting value is too big.
+      # On the other hand, if the value is too big, the alerts may not be handled in time.
       for: 5m
       # A set of additional labels to be attached to the alert.
       # It is possible to overwrite the labels in metadata.labels, so make sure one of the labels match the label in ruleSelector.matchLabels.